enricobackup/library-in-py/README.md

 # library-in-py
-a library manager using py
+a library manager using py. still working on search methods...